 While AMP delivers many benefits like faster page loading, it also has some conditions for smooth functioning.
 One among them is that the website must be HTTPS.
 AMP will not work on HTTP websites.
 Hence, there is a need to enable HTTPS for your website right away.
 Without HTTPS the faster page loading speed of HTTPS cannot be obtained.

 If traffic comes to an unsecured (HTTP) site from an HTTPS page, then it is rendered as direct traffic.
 This will deny you the benefit of referrer data.
 Losing referrer data will have long-term SEO shortcomings.
 For instance, your pages may not reach the first position, instead might end up somewhere in the second or third position.

 The underlying reason is that Google wants all websites to move to a secure web environment.
-To discourage website owners from sticking on to HTTP format, they have set up the Google Analytics to give preference to HTTPS website.
+To discourage website owners from sticking to HTTP format, they have set up Google Analytics to give preference to HTTPS website.
 When traffic comes to HTTPS site from HTTP/HTTPS site then Referral information is preserved.
 Thus, HTTPS site brings accurate referrer data.